phillipgr4vy/gr4vy-docs/guides/buyers/index.md

 A buyer can be used by a merchant to:

 * Display a human readable name (`display_name`) for a buyer in the Gr4vy admin panel
-* Associate multiple tokenized payment methods with a single user
+* Associate multiple stored payment methods with a single user
 * Initialize **Gr4vy Embed** with the buyer ID, automatically displaying the buyer's previously stored payment methods, allowing for faster checkout.